Adrenoleukodystrophy: Gene therapy

 For patients where an appropriate match for a transplant cannot be found, there have been investigations into the use of gene therapy.
 Appropriate vectors are selected and modified to express wild type ABCD1, which is then transplanted into the patients using a similar procedure as for a bone marrow or stem cell transplant.
 Gene therapy has only been tried on a small number of patients, mainly in France.
 These patients were only considered for gene therapy after there was no HLA match for a traditional transplant.
 In two reported cases, the gene therapy was successful, with a resolution of the demyelination process up to two years after the procedure.
 Although the gene therapy was successful in resolving the neurological symptoms, plasma VLCFA levels remained elevated.

 Elivaldogene autotemcel is pending authorization by the European Commission as of May 2021.
 While this treatment is effective with 90% of patients being free of major functional disabilities after treatment, it costs $3.0 million per treatment and it comes with several adverse effects including mucositis and alopecia.
 There are also reports of hematologic cancer development in patients receiving this gene therapy, including myelodysplastic syndrome and acute myeloid leukemia.

 Drugs

 The anti-diabetic medication pioglitazone was shown in a mouse model of ALD to be effective at treating the metabolic effects of ALD, including metabolic failure and increased oxidative stress.
 Pioglitazone was also shown to prevent axonal degeneration and increase mitochondria levels, as well as stop the progression of locomotor decline in ALD model mice.
-Subsequently, the drug leriglitazone has been developed by Minoryx Therapeutics as a more brain penetrant metabolite of pioglitazone.
-Currently, leriglitazone is in phase 2/3 clinical trials for adult and childhood cALD in the USA and the EU, and has completed a clinical trial for AMN.
+Subsequently, the experimental drug leriglitazone has been developed as a more brain penetrant metabolite of pioglitazone.
+As of 2023, leriglitazone is in phase 2/3 clinical trials for adult and childhood cALD in the USA and the EU, and has completed a clinical trial for AMN.